The Holy Spirit is Father’s very personal gift for His children.

 This is so very important in recognizing the Holy Spirit’s guidance!

 But, what can we DO?

-Is there something we can do personally, to begin to recognize the Holy Spirit’s truth and His guidance?
+Is there something we can do personally, to begin to recognize the Holy Spirit’s mission — to guide us into all truth?

 Yes, we can begin to cultivate a LOVE for the truth!

 In order for Yahuwah to guide us into all truth, we need to begin with an essential, gut-level conviction of loving the truth!

 We must LOVE the truth, which is in essence, to love Messiah!

 The following verse is a very significant verse in the lives of those who wish to know the guidance of the Holy Spirit and thereby, follow Yahushua Messiah: